samallenonline/CS3300-003-Kigo/README.md

 Key Files:

 Spotify Authorization and Data Retrieval (kigonoah):
+- AuthorizationCode.java: Exchanges the authorization code for an access token.
 - AuthorizationCodeUri.java: Generates the Spotify authorization URI.
-- AuthorizationCode.java: Retrieves access tokens after user authentication.
+- CompileLyrics.java: Coordinates the process of fetching relevant user data, retrieving lyrics for the user's top tracks, and storing them as text files in the /lyrics folder.
+- LyricsOvhFetcher.java: Fetches song lyrics using the lyrics.ovh API.
 - UserTopTracks.java: Fetches the user's top tracks using the Spotify API.

 Lyric Processing and Haiku Generation (kigokelly):
-- SyllableCounter.java: Counts syllables in song lyrics.
+- SyllableCounter1.java: Counts the number of syllables in a given word.
-- ProcessLyricLines.java: Cleans and formats lyrics for haiku generation.
+- ProcessLyricLines.java: Cleans and processes raw song lyrics.
-- HaikuFinder.java: Selects and combines lines to form haikus.
+- HaikuFinder.java: Finds and generates haikus from processed song lyrics.
+- RemoveDuplicateLines.java: Further processes lyrics by removing duplicate lines.

 How It Works:
 The Java libraries handle Spotify authentication, data processing, and haiku generation.